Livia Nannini Costantini: Life

-There is very little biographical information about this singer; we know that she was born in Bologna around 1680 and that she died around 1750.
+There is very little biographical information about this singer; we know that she was born in Bologna.
+The year of her birth is not known and the first records of the singer date to the year 1695.

 The family was of Bolognese origin, Livia was the daughter of Giovanni Nannini, apparently connected in some way to the Court of Mantua, and of Margherita, who may also have been a singer; she had two sisters, the soprano Lucia Vittoria Nannini and the soprano Francesca Nannini and it seems that the three sisters were all known by the nickname "Le Polacchine", so much so that there is some confusion among music historians about this.
 According to the Italian historiographer Francesco Saverio Quadrio there were even four singers known as "Le Polacchine".

 Career

 There is also no information on her musical training: the beginnings of her career were in Naples, where she had her first successes.
 There is news of the Neapolitan theatre season of 1697–1698, remembered as memorable because the king had beautiful scenery set and hired new singers, including Nannini.
 From about 1700 to 1705, her career was intense; in this period he seemed to assert himself particularly in the comic genre and it was in these years that he met and collaborated with some of the most famous singers of the time such as Nicolò Grimaldi, called Nicolini, Matteo Sassano known as Matteuccio, Vittoria Tarquini, known as la Bombace, Maria Maddalena Musi, known as la Mignatti, who would be her rival for a long time, the famous Neapolitan castrato Nicola Paris, known as Nicolino and the bass Giovanni Battista Cavana.

 In 1697 she was Virginia in La Caduta de' Decemviri, in 1698 Muzio Scevola, in 1700 she played Livio in Eraclea and sang in Il Pastor di Corinto, both by Alessandro Scarlatti.
 In Naples in 1702 she performed in Tiberio imperatore Oriente and in Semiramide by Vivaldi in Modena, where a sonnet was dedicated in her honour as a token of appreciation.

 She returned again to Naples to interpret the part of Bellina in Il Più Fedel tra i vassalli by Giuseppe Aldrovandini, in 1705.

 In 1709, there was a short interlude in her intense activity because Livia got married in Vienna to the famous actor Angelo Costantini, an established performer of the then emerging Commedia dell'arte, for whom it was his second marriage.

 In 1710, she sang in Gli amanti generosi by Francesco Mancini with Nicolini in Genoa and in 1713 she performed in Cassandra Indovina by Nicola Fago.
 In the same year, with his colleague and favourite comic companion, the bass Cavana, she performed in Basilio, re d'Oriente by Nicola Porpora and sang the comic interludes of Domenico Sarro inserted in Il Comando non inteso ed ubbidito by Antonio Lotti at the Teatro dei Fiorentini.